Vinayak-100ni/Q-A-Devops/aws/ec2.md

 Third, after modification, performance may take a short time to optimize in the background.

 Finally, I make sure to extend the partition and file system correctly, otherwise the OS won’t recognize the extra storage.

+##  What is the difference between EBS volume types and EBS volume size, and how do they impact performance?
+EBS volume type defines the storage behavior — whether it’s SSD or HDD, optimized for IOPS or throughput.
+EBS volume size defines how much storage you get, and in some types like gp2, performance scales with size.
+So, type gives the performance profile, and size determines how much performance you can actually achieve within that profile

+##  What is an EBS snapshot, and why is it important for data durability and disaster recovery?
+An EBS snapshot is an incremental backup of a volume to S3, ensuring durable storage and enabling quick recovery in case of failures.”

+Real-world use case:
+“For example, before applying a major database upgrade, I take an EBS snapshot.
+If something goes wrong, I can instantly roll back by restoring the volume from that snapshot.